-In order to receive helpful accommodations, HIU needs a student with a disability to register with the Vice President for Student Affairs who provides support services for students with disabilities.
+In order to receive helpful accommodations, HIU needs a student with a disability to register with the Student Success Coordinator who provides support services for students with disabilities.
 It is the student's responsibility to request services in a timely manner.
-The Vice President's office confirms the student's disability and eligibility for services and accommodations.
+The Student Success Coordinator's office confirms the student's disability and eligibility for services and accommodations.
 A course instructor typically receives notification from this office detailing recommended accommodations for a student.
 The student with a disability is responsible for meeting all course requirements using only approved accommodations.